Gounod Sheet Music and Biography

-His father was a painter and his mother a pianist, was the one to give Gounod his first lessons.
+Gounod was born in Paris on 17th June 1818.
+His father was a painter and draughtsman and his mother was a talented pianist.
+She was the one to give Charles his first lessons on the instrument.

-Gounod studied at the Paris Conservatoire and gained the prestigious Prix de Rome.
-He studies took him around Europe and he met Felix Mendelssohn whilst in Leipzig.
-He seriously considered becoming a priest.
+In 1836 Gounod was admitted to the Paris Conservatoire and he gained the prestigious Prix de Rome in 1839.
+His studies took him around Europe and he met Felix Mendelssohn whilst in Leipzig.
+At one point he seriously considered becoming a priest.
 However, despite being deeply religious throughout his life he chose the path of music and marriage.

 In 1859 his production of Faust marked a new era in French opera.
 Faust overshadowed all of his future operas.

 In 1870 Gounod’s family moved to England to escape the Franco-Prussian war.
-Gounod remained in England until 1875, and on his return to Paris he had been largely forgotten and replaced by a younger generation.
+Gounod remained in England until 1875, and on his return to Paris, he had been largely forgotten and replaced by a younger generation of composers.
 He continued to write religious music.

 Gounod died on the 18th October 1893 following a stroke 3 days earlier.
 Fauré conducted the music at his state funeral on 27th October in Paris.